 Any queries on eligibility should be directed to the local children centre of the family in question.

-What should I do if a parent comes directly to me and asks for a funded two year old place
+What should I do if a parent comes directly to me and asks for a funded two-year-old place

 You should ask the parent to show you a copy of their eligibility confirmation letter.
-If they do not have this you should tell them to visit their local children centre to get their eligibility checked and tell the early years worker at the children centre that they would like to take their funded two year old place with you.
+If they do not have this you should tell them to visit their local children centre to get their eligibility checked and tell the early years worker at the children centre that they would like to take their funded two-year-old place with you.
 The early years worker will then contact you to arrange the place.

-What should I do if a funded two year old child stops attending
+What should I do if a funded two-year-old child stops attending

-You should contact the family and try and find out why they have stopped attending and work with them to encourage the child back into their place.
+You should contact the family to try and find out why they have stopped attending and work with them to encourage the child back into their place.
 If you are unable to get the child back into their place you should let the local children centre’s early years worker know and they may arrange a placement somewhere else for the child.

 Can claims be backdated